 Students without approved English language proficiency test scores:

-- students are tested on campus with Accuplacer exam and Writing Sample
+- are tested on campus with a proficiency exam

-The cost of ESL courses is in addition to tuition for academic courses.
+The cost of English courses is in addition to tuition for academic courses.

 Graduate English Proficiency Guidelines

 Duquesne University requires submission of standardized English proficiency scores for graduate applicants whose native or primary language is not English.

 Some applicants, however, may be exempt from English language test requirements and/or English language testing if they have:

 - completed four years of undergraduate coursework taught in English at accredited institutions of higher education in the United States; or